 Development of brownfield site in Harrogate for retirement housing has knock-on benefits for whole community

-Box Architects are working with McCarthy Stone to create a 54-apartment retirement development in the North Yorkshire town.
+Box Architects worked with McCarthy Stone to create a 54-apartment retirement development in the North Yorkshire town.
 But the benefits will be felt beyond the residents of the Retirement Living PLUS property, which can offer a high level of assisted living if required.

-By creating high-quality, long-term retirement accommodation, Box and McCarthy Stone are freeing up other housing in the town, which is characterised by its large stock of large, low-occupancy homes.
-In turn, an influx of families and younger people can provide a welcome boost to local shops and services, and provide economic benefits for the whole area.
+By creating high-quality, long-term retirement accommodation, Box and McCarthy Stone have helped free up other housing in the town, which is characterised by its large stock of large, low-occupancy homes.
+In turn, an influx of families and younger people will be able to give a welcome boost to local shops and services, and provide economic benefits for the whole area.

 “This is a development that doesn’t just benefit the people who will live in the high-quality retirement properties, it will also have a cascade affect across all housing stock in Harrogate that will benefit the whole community.